bolderbrush10/SearchlightAssault/programmer-notes.md

+##Current task:

+We're thinking about rethinking using hidden forces so that we can instead 'inject' attack-mask blacklists into all other existing turrets...
+I'm not sure if we should make the turret a part of the biter force though, so we might still want to keep a "turtle force" around...
+... and also we don't want the player / minefields / combat robots to attack it...
+Or anything else we don't think of, or something some mod adds...
+It would be much nicer if we could set our attack_mask from the entity instead of from the attacker..

+!!
+So, there's an "intrinsic" type for entities called "common" that turrets have included in their target mask by default..
+If we can override that for the turtle, maybe things won't be able to attack it by default??

+SUCCESS!!
+Begin the overhaul to use trigger_mask immediately!

-Current dillema:
+##~~Current~~ Previous dillema:

 0) On top of all this is the problem of how to have the spotlight shoot at a turtle which regular turrets ignore...

 A) Do we make turrets out of two entities and swap between them like we currently do?

 B) Or can we have the two entities exist at the same time to simplify things?
- -- Is there a way to disable an entity?
+ - Is there a way to disable an entity?
- -- Sort of; entity.active :: boolean [Read-Write] Deactivating an entity will stop all its operations (car will stop moving, inserters will stop working, etc).
+ - Sort of; entity.active :: boolean [Read-Write] Deactivating an entity will stop all its operations (car will stop moving, inserters will stop working, etc).
- -- Entities still show their range (desired)
+ - Entities still show their range (desired)
- -- But entities stop consuming electricity (undesired) -- Entities show an icon on their info panel stated 'disabled by script' (undesired) -- Entities cannot be destroyed, just set to 0hp (undesired)
+ - But entities stop consuming electricity (undesired)
+ - Entities show an icon on their info panel stated 'disabled by script' (undesired)
+ - Entities cannot be destroyed, just set to 0hp (undesired)

 C) Can we make a turret use multiple attack types so we can swap searchlight colors in real time?
    (like how tanks have different attacks)
--- entity.selected_gun_index :: uint [RW]  Index of the currently selected weapon slot of this character, car, or spidertron, or nil if the car/spidertron doesn't have guns.
+- entity.selected_gun_index :: uint [RW]  Index of the currently selected weapon slot of this character, car, or spidertron, or nil if the car/spidertron doesn't have guns.
--- Maybe that means I would have to make the hidden searchlight entity a car?
+- Maybe that means I would have to make the hidden searchlight entity a car?
 I guess that's ok lol

 D) Rework the graphics to support the searchlight being effectively made of two entities?

--- There could be a short-range "radar beacon" piece in the middle that autodetects close foes and the longer-range searchlight on top of it
+- There could be a short-range "radar beacon" piece in the middle that autodetects close foes and the longer-range searchlight on top of it
--- I don't know if I like that idea...
+- I don't know if I like that idea...
 Wouldn't we want the non-dummy entity to still actually attack at that long range?

 E) We drop the whole 'two entites' thing entirely and just have one fully-script controlled turret

 F) Stop automatically detecting close-range foes.
 Isn't the whole point of 'sneaking past searchlights' supposed to be a thing you can do under the guard's nose?

 Sadly, alert_when_attacking is a part of the turret entity prototype, read-only at runtime, and not part of the attack itself.
 I think we can get away with just making alerts a circuit network output...

 G) Still two entities, but no swapping between them and only the hidden entity does any work.

 I think we still want the structure of the turret to belong to the player force..
 Maybe we have it spawn a hidden entity that does all the actual attacking?
 The hidden entity can inherit the messy forces, and the "real" turret does nothing but suck up electricity.

--- Q) Why don't we just have the one entity?
+- Q) Why don't we just have the one entity?
--- A) Because we want to assign the searchlight-base to the player force and the searchlight-attack-entity to be a foe of the turtle's force
+- A) Because we want to assign the searchlight-base to the player force and the searchlight-attack-entity to be a foe of the turtle's force

+- Qualities of the base entity:
+  - Has health
+  - Has force
+  - Consumes electricty
+  - Has range or effect area

-Crash testing:
+##Crash testing:
 Action at time:
 Made a TON of searchlights, some near a biter nest.
 A bunch of biters swarmed, and some worms were spitting at the lights.